-Individuals intending to withdraw from the program must do so by contacting our office $740-477-1661 \times 8518$ and giving a 2-week written notice.
+Individuals intending to withdraw from the program must do so by contacting our office $740-477-1661 \times 8518$ or email: pickawayreqistrar@ymcacolumbus.orq and giving a 2-week written notice.
 Parents/guardians are responsible for the program fee if a 2-week written notice has not been given.
 If your child has not attended the program for 2 consecutive weeks without notification, it may result in the termination of your child care slot.

-RETURNED CHECK FEE
+RETURNED CHECK/CREDIT CARD FEE